-Ashes 2017-18: Inside story of England's 5-0 defeat in Australia in 2013-14
+Ashes: Inside story of England's 5-0 defeat in Australia in 2013-14

 Rankin: "It was tricky for me because I wasn't fully fit to play.
 But I felt it might be my only chance, so I felt I had to give it a go.
 It was a tough Test for me, because I came off with cramp in my hamstring a couple of times."

 In Australia's second innings, another victory seeming inevitable, Rogers scored seven runs off a single shot.
-It was as many of any of England's top five had managed in their entire first innings.
+It was as many as any of England's top five had managed in their entire first innings.

 Rogers: "Ben Stokes had chased it hard, thrown it to the keeper, and because my little bow legs were taking a little while to get there, Bairstow just threw it at the non-striker's end - and there was no-one backing up.